ktaliaferro/gps-viewer/README.md

     ![screenshot](images/step_01.png)

 2. Select a log file from the index.
+For large log files with a short logging interval, it is recommended to set the accuracy to 1/10.
+This will plot every 10th point and make the sticks more responsive in step 4.

     ![screenshot](images/step_02.png)